-- 1. Civic Engagement: Demonstrate the knowledge and values necessary to become informed and contributing participants in a democratic society. - 2.
-Critical Thinking: Locate, evaluate, interpret, and combine information, to reach well-reasoned conclusions or solutions. - 3.
-Professional Readiness: Demonstrate skills important for successful transition into the workplace and/or pursuit of further education. - 4.
-Quantitative Literacy: Calculate, interpret, and use numerical and quantitative information in a variety of settings. - 5.
-Scientific Literacy: Recognize scientific methods, explanations and facts, and demonstrate ability to apply scientific processes. - 6.
-Written Communication: Express themselves effectively in a variety of written forms. - 7.
-Information Literacy: Demonstrate the ability to determine the nature and extent of the information needed; access needed information effectively and efficiently; evaluate information and its sources critically and incorporate selected information into his or her knowledge base.
+- 1. Written Communication: Express themselves effectively in a variety of written forms. - 2.
+Civic Engagement: Demonstrate the knowledge and civic values necessary to become informed and contributing participants in a democratic society. - 3.
+Critical Thinking: Locate, evaluate, interpret, and combine information to reach well-reasoned conclusions or solutions. - 4.
+Quantitative Literacy: Calculate, interpret, and use numerical and quantitative information in a variety of setting. - 5.
+Professional Readiness: Demonstrates skills important for successful transition into the workplace and/or pursuite of further education. - 6.
+Scientific Literacy: Recognize and know how to use the scientific method, and to evaluate empirical information. - 7.
+Information Literacy: Ability to determine the nature and extent of the information needed; access needed information effectively and efficiently; evaluate information and its sources critically and incorporate selected information into his or her knowledge base.

 Students must meet the requirements for admission established by the college.
-Depending on specific circumstances students may need to complete developmental course work as they begin this course of study.
-Students are urged to identify the mathematics requirements of their identified major at the college or university to which they plan to transfer, along with all other course choices to help in the selection of courses for the degree.
+Depending on specific circumstances, students may need to complete developmental coursework as they begin this course of study.
+Students are encouraged to check the mathematics requirements of the four-year college or university to which they plan to transfer to determine the appropriate courses to be taken at MECC, as well as to determine the transferability of electives.
 MECC strongly recommends consulting with an academic advisor at the college in planning their program and selecting courses.

-GENERAL STUDIES MAJOR PROGRAM OF STUDY

-Course # FIRST YEAR Course Title Credit Pre-Requisite Courses (if applicable)

-ENG 111 College Composition I 3 Readiness for ENG 111

-ITE 119 Information Literacy 3 Readiness for ENG 111

-MTH 154 Quantitative Reasoning

-or MTH 161 or Pre-Calculus I 3 See Table M

-Science Biology, Chemistry, or Physics 4 Varies

-SDV 100 College Success Skills 1

-FIDSTVEAD CDDING

-FIRST YEAR 2 FNC 111

-ENG 112 College Composition II 3 ENG 111

-College Transfer Electives 3 See approved list

-NATIL 155 College Transfer Electives 3 See approved list

-MTH 155 Statistical Reasoning

-or Statistics I Pre-Calculus II 2 Coo Talala M

-3 4 See Table M

-Science Biology, Chemistry, or Physics 4 Varies

-SECOND YE AR FALL

-HIS 101 History of Western Civilization I

-or HIS 121 or U.S. History I 3 Readiness for ENG 111

-Social Science Elective 3 See approved list

-Humanities Elective 3 See approved list

-CST 100 Principles of Public Speaking

-or CST 105 or Oral Communication 3 Readiness for ENG 111

-College Transfer Electives 3 See approved list

-CE COND VE A D CDDING

-SECOND YE 1

-HLT/PED Health/Physical Education 1 Control of Par

-Social Science Elective 3 See approved list

-LUC 102 Humanities Elective 3 See approved list

-HIS 102 History of Western Civilization II 2 D. II.
-C. FNC444

-or HIS 122 or U.S. History II 3 Readiness for ENG 111

-CDV 105 College Transfer Electives 6 See approved list

-SDV 195 Transfer Education 1

-TOTAL PRO GRAM CREDITS 62
+GENERAL STUDIES MA JOR PROGRAM OF STUDY Course # Course Title Credit Pre-Requisite Courses (if applicable) FIRST YEAR FALL ENG 111 College Composition I 3 Readiness for ENG 111 ITE 119 Information Literacy 3 Readiness for ENG 111 MTH 154 or MTH 161 Quantitative Reasoning or Pre-Calculus I 3 See Table M Science Biology, Chemistry, or Physics 4 Varies SDV 100 College Success Skills 1 FIRST YEAR SPRING ENG 112 College Composition II 3 ENG 111 College Transfer Electives 3 See approved list College Transfer Electives 3 See approved list MTH 155 or MTH 245 or MTH 162 Statistical Reasoning or Statistics I Pre-Calculus II 3 See Table M Science Biology, Chemistry, or Physics 4 Varies SECOND YE AR FALL HIS 101 or HIS 121 Western Civilizations Pre-1600 CE or United States History until 1877 3 Readiness for ENG 111 Social Science Elective 3 See approved list Humanities Elective 3 See approved list CST 100 or CST 105 Principles of Public Speaking or Oral Communication 3 Readiness for ENG 111 College Transfer Electives 3 See approved list SECOND YE AR SPRING HLT/PED Health/Physical Education 1 Social Science Elective 3 See approved list Humanities Elective 3 See approved list HIS 102 or HIS 122 Western Civilizations Post-1600 CE or U.S. History Since 1865 3 Readiness for ENG 111 College Transfer Electives 6 See approved list SDV 195 Transfer Education 1 TOTAL PRO OGRAM CREDITS 62